Caden Tomy

-Caden Thomas Tomy (born 12 September 2001) is a Canadian professional soccer player.
+Caden Thomas Tomy (born 12 September 2001) is a Canadian soccer player who plays for West Ottawa SC in LS Pro Ligue3.

 Early life

 Tomy began playing youth soccer at age five with Winnipeg South End United SC, where he played for four years.
 Afterwards, he joined WSA Winnipeg, including being able to train with their Premier Development League squad when he turned 15.
 He later played for WSA Winnipeg at the senior amateur level in the Manitoba Major Soccer League.
 In 2018, Tomy attended the Canadian Premier League Open Trials, being invited back for the second day of trials.

+University career

+In 2023, Tomy began attending Carleton University, where he played for the men's soccer team.
+In 2025, he was named an OUA East First Team All-Star and the team's MVP.

 Club career

 In June 2021, Tomy trialed in pre-season with local Canadian Premier League side Valour FC.
 In September 2021, Tomy signed his first professional contract with Valour.
 After his contract expired after the season, he returned to trial with the club in their 2022 pre-season.

 In August 2022, he went on trial with Spanish club SD Huesca B of the Tercera Federación.

+In 2023, he played with FC Manitoba in USL League Two.

+In 2026, he joined West Ottawa SC in LS Pro Ligue 3.